EltonCCL/comp4021-bomberman/README.md

 2. Numbers of Bomb: 10
 3. Bomb range: 10

-*Release spacebar(cheat mode) will reset to default state
+*Release spacebar(cheat mode) will reset to default state (life:1, number of bomb:1, bomb range:1)